 Since U5A's output can go very close, but not completely to zero volts, a diode is placed series with its output.
 The diode stops conducting below its forward voltage threshold, and ensures that the waveform at the filter's input diminishes to zero.
 After the diode turns off, operational amplifier U5B, configured as a voltage comparator, senses when U5A's output is less than 240mV, turning on analog switch U6B, which shunts the multivibrator's negative input to ground, shutting it off.
 The shut-off scheme prevents the oscillator from producing bleed-through at the output when it isn't producing its chime interval.

 The same scheme is repeated with separate sections for the second (E4) and third (C4) tones.
 The output of each tone section is summed by operational amplifier U10A which provides a final output of approximately 2.5V P-P, maximum.

-Timing, 1uF amplitude-control, and filter capacitors are ±5% accuracy metallized polypropylene types.
+Timing, 1uF amplitude-control, audio coupling, and filter capacitors are ±5% accuracy metalized polypropylene types.
 The IC decoupling capacitors and power-on-reset capacitor feeding the reset input of U3A are X7R ceramic types.
 The 22uF capacitors for U11 are aluminum electrolytics.
 Timing, filter, and summing-amplifier resistors are ±1% accuracy metal film types.
 Resistors elsewhere in the circuit are ±5% accuracy carbon film types.
 The potentiometers are 15-turn cermet trimmers.